 - 250 g lamb mince

-- 2 cups pecorino romano grated
+- 1 cup pecorino romano, grated

-- 2 brown onions very finely diced or grated
+- 2 brown onions, very finely diced

-- 1/2 bunch parsley finely diced
+- 1/2 bunch parsley, finely diced

-- 1 tsp garlic salt
+- 1 garlic clove, grated

-- 1 tbsp freshly cracked black pepper
+- 1 tsp freshly cracked black pepper

 Tomato & Basil Sauce